pauloohaha/mmwave-radar-from-first-taste-to-give-up/Learning Guide.md

 This document further introduces how the mmwave radar with multiple receiving antennas estimate the angle of the detected object.
 This document is a complement for the The fundamentals of millimeter wave radar sensors, it helps to from a comprehensive understanding of the mechanism of mmWave radar.

 ###	Documents for radar data processing architectures
+You may wish to modify the algorithm of the radar to realise your won purpose.
+Thus, you need to understand how the radar process the data.
+The following 2 documents introduce the mechanism of radar data processing units.
 1.	[mmwave sdk user guide](https://dr-download.ti.com/software-development/software-development-kit-sdk/MD-PIrUeCYr3X/03.05.00.04/mmwave_sdk_user_guide.pdf) , session 5, start from page 42
 This document introduces the architecture of the software in the mmWave radar.
 This includes the functionality of different layers and components in the mmWave radar software, such as data path manager, data processing chain and data processing unit.
 This document may not be easy to understand, but it gives a brief idea of how the system is constructed and how data is processed in the radar.